 Photo: Sayan Chuenudomsavad

-A few fish samples, including alien sucker fish feeding on the riverbed, caught in the Sai River before being sent to a lab for testing.
-Local fishery officials have put extensive efforts into collecting these live samples, as it’s not easy to collect them, prompting the number of their samples to vary each time, they said.
-The officials also tried to set up the locations along the rivers as many as they could, 21 locations so far; 20 in Chiang Rai, and only one in Chiang Mai.
-To monitor toxic substances in aquatic animals, the officials said, actually takes time, and it needs systematic planning and an adequate budget, both are currently absent from the government’s plans and policies.
-So far, the test results show no toxic contamination beyond the standard.
-Fishery officials in responsible areas generally keep informing the local residents that fish in the rivers are safe, but they had better not consume them.
+A few fish samples, including alien sucker fish feeding on the riverbed, caught in the Sai River, can be seen before being sent to a lab for testing.
+Local fishery officials have put extensive efforts into collecting these live samples, as it’s not easy to collect them.
+This prompts the number of samples they find each time varies, they said.
+The officials also tried to set up as many locations as they could along the rivers: a total of 21 locations so far — 20 in Chiang Rai, and only one in Chiang Mai.
+To monitor toxic substances in aquatic animals takes time, and it needs systematic planning and adequate budget, both of which are currently absent from the government’s plans and policies, the officials said.
+The test results so far have not shown toxic contamination beyond the acceptable standard, but fishery officials in responsible areas tend to inform the residents not to consume fish from those rivers.

 Photo: Sayan Chuenudomsavad

-Since the issue broke out in March, the impacts have been felt by the local residents as their livelihoods and occupations have been affected.
-In Karen Ruammitre village, a popular eco-tourism village by the Kok River in Mae Yao subdistrict in Chiang Rai province, hardly any visitors come to visit them and their elephants.
-The mahouts are struggling to take care of their elephants, as they too are unsure whether their animals’ food and water are safe.
-So far, they have decided to stop bathing their elephants in the river for fear that they could be sickened by the toxic pollution.
-They have invested in building an artificial tank and a tap water system connected to water sources on the mountains further away to ensure that their precious elephants will have safe water to eat and bathe.
+Since the issue broke out in March, the impacts have been felt by local residents as their livelihoods and occupations have been affected.
+Karen Ruammitre village, a popular eco-tourism village by the Kok River in Mae Yao subdistrict in Chiang Rai province, has been affected by a lack of visitors who used to come to see the elephants.
+Mahouts are struggling to take care of their giant animals, as they too are unsure whether the food and water they provide their elephants are safe.
+They have already decided to stop bathing their elephants in the river for fear they could be sickened by the toxic water.
+They have invested in building an artificial tank and a tap water system connected to water sources on the mountains further away to ensure that their animals will have safe water to drink and bathe.

 Photo: Sayan Chuenudomsavad